 'Your word is a lamp to my feet and a light to my path’

-On 1st and 2nd October 2018, we were delighted to welcome the Gideons to Trinity.
-Gideon’s are an international organisation who distribute millions of bibles around the world particularly to schools, hospitals and service men and women.
+In September, we were delighted to welcome the Gideons to Trinity.
+Gideon’s are an international organisation who distribute millions of Bibles around the world particularly to schools, hospitals and service men and women.
 We were very thankful to Mr Michael Richardson and Mr Derek Baxter for coming into school to share the work of the Gideons with us.
 The students were each given an opportunity to receive a copy of the New Testament.
-Page 2 of this ‘pocket bible’ sets out a list of some of life’s challenges, with cross references to verses in the bible which deal with these.
+Page 2 of this ‘pocket Bible’ sets out a list of some of life’s challenges, with cross references to verses in the Bible which deal with these.
 The Gideons encouraged the students to seek guidance and comfort from scripture with whatever challenge they may face.

 Reggie Dabbs visits Trinity